jcagarcia/grape-idempotency/README.md

 ## How it works 🤔

 Once you've set up the gem and enclosed your endpoint code within the `idempotent` method, your endpoint will exhibit idempotent behavior, but this will only occur if the consumer of the endpoint includes an idempotency key in their request.
+(If you want to make the idempotency key header mandatory for your endpoint, check [How to make idempotency key header mandatory](#making-idempotency-key-header-mandatory-) section)

 This key allows your consumer to make the same request again in case of a connection error, without the risk of creating a duplicate object or executing the update twice.